-As part of the Homeless Initiative Strategies, Public Works has completed construction of four Restorative Care Village (RCV) projects at the Los Angeles General Medical Center (formerly LAC+USC Medical Center) in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, Olive View Medical Center in Sylmar, and the Behavioral Health Center at the Martin Luther King, Jr. Medical Center.
+As part of the Homeless Initiative Strategies, Public Works has completed construction of three Restorative Care Village (RCV) projects at the Los Angeles General Medical Center (formerly LAC+USC Medical Center) in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, Olive View Medical Center in Sylmar, and the Behavioral Health Center at the Martin Luther King, Jr. Medical Center.
 Together, these projects provide a total of 434 transitional housing beds to assist patients with medical, mental health, and substance use disorders.
-Public Works has completed design-builder solicitation for subsequent phases of the RCV at Los Angeles General Medical Center, which will provide 32 residential withdrawal management beds and 96 subacute mental health beds.
-A feasibility study was completed for a RCV at the Harbor-UCLA Medical Center, which recommends an additional 64 transitional beds.
-530 total active capital and infrastructure projects with a project value of approximately \$6.3 billion
+Public Works executed design-build project contracts for subsequent phases of the RCV at Los Angeles General Medical Center, which will provide 32 residential withdrawal management beds and 96 subacute mental health beds.
+A feasibility study was completed for a RCV at the Harbor-UCLA Medical Center, which recommends an additional 64 transitional beds; identification of funding for the delivery of the project is underway.

+500 total active capital and infrastructure projects with a project value of approximately \$6.3 billion